vinceskahan/v5wiki/v5-upgrade.md

 # Migrating `setup.py` installs to Version 5.0

-This is a guide for migrating V4.x installations that were installed using the `setup.py` method, to Version 5.0.
+This is a guide for migrating V4.x installations that were installed using the `setup.py` method, to Version 5.0, using pip.

 ## Code vs user data

 With V5.0, there is now a clean separation between *WeeWX code*, and *user data*.
 They are stored in separate areas, rather than everything under `/home/weewx`.

 ### WeeWX code
-With one exception, the software used by the WeeWX application is now kept in the normal Python directories, rather than under `/home/weewx/bin`.
-This software includes:

-- Executables such as `weewxd` and `wee_reports`;
-- Their libraries.
+While there are many ways to install WeeWX using pip, if you follow the WeeWX install recommendations, pip will install your code in a _virtual environment_, located in `~/weewx-venv` in your home directory.

+This contrasts with the `setup.py` method, which installed everything under `/home/weewx/bin`.

 ### User data
 By contrast, *user data* is specific to your station.
 By default, it is now stored in your